slmcevoy/gaviota-tarplant/README.md

 ### Sequencing

-[HiFi raw and filtered summaries](sequencing/hifi/) - Using 1.75Gbp as the genomize size, there is 44x raw reads and 43x after filtering contaminants, most of which was bactieria.
+[HiFi raw and filtered summaries](sequencing/hifi/) - Using 1.75Gbp as the genomize size, raw read coverage is 44x and there is 43x after filtering contaminants, most of which was bactieria.

 Omni-C summaries coming...